The Top 7 Reasons People Fail to Achieve Their Goals

 As the research has shown, we become more focused on achieving the goal when accountability systems are in place.
 In addition, we are less likely to become distracted, overwhelmed, or worse… to give up.

 So if you want to see goal-setting success, then be sure to build accountability into your regular routine.

 Who we are, and what we achieve, is a direct reflection of the habits we practice day in and day out.

-I can claim to be a goal-setter, but if I don’t have a habit of taking intentional, goal-directed action every day, then am I really a goal-setter?
+I can claim to be a goal-setter, but if I don’t have a habit of taking intentional, goal-directed action every single day, then am I really a goal-setter?